Copyright Online and Fair Use in Social MediaBy Aristo Lam

 If you’re thinking “that’s silly, who would come after me for selling a t-shirt with a picture of a particularly grumpy cat?”
 I understand where you’re coming from, but Grumpy Cat has a company, and one that’s ready to protect its property (which is, weirdly enough, a mean looking cat).

 Unfortunately, the rules of fair use and copyright online are often left up to interpretation.
 A good rule of thumb is to assume that all images and videos found online are protected by copyright, unless explicitly expressed as being free to use by the owner.
 Ultimately, it’s up to the author of the work to enforce copyright law if they find that their work is being used without permission.

+The legality of your content is something you must consider in your social marketing strategy.
 The next time you decide to use any content that isn’t yours, ask yourself:

 - Do I have permission to use this image (or is it free to use)?

 - If I don’t have permission, does my usage fall under “fair use”?